-Professor of Modern European History, PG Coordinator
+Professor of Modern European History, PGR Coordinator, semester 1

 Mark Cornwall is Professor of Modern European History at the University of Southampton, and the UK’s leading historian of the late Habsburg Empire.